OpenVTON-Bench: A Large-Scale High-Resolution Benchmark for Controllable Virtual Try-On Evaluation: Introduction

-By operationalizing this hybrid protocol, we systematically decompose VTON quality into five orthogonal axes as illustrated in Figure~\ref{fig:evaluation_framework}.
-Specifically, we assess \textit{background consistency} to strictly preserve non-editing regions, and \textit{identity fidelity} to maintain the subject's facial and bodily characteristics.
-Furthermore, we examine \textit{texture fidelity} and \textit{shape plausibility} to ensure both high-frequency pattern retention and physically natural warping, culminating in \textit{overall realism} which gauges the holistic perceptual harmony of the composite.
-This five-axis taxonomy serves as the theoretical backbone of our benchmark.
-Together, these dimensions bridge the gap between semantic correctness and structural integrity, enabling a granular and interpretable diagnosis of VTON deficiencies that transcends coarse holistic scoring.
-Our contributions are summarized as follows: \begin{itemize} \item \textbf{OpenVTON-Bench:} We release a commercial-grade benchmark constructed from \textbf{$\sim$100K high-resolution image pairs} at resolutions up to $1536^2$, which are processed into \textbf{standardized triplets} featuring rich semantic annotations and balanced categories to overcome prior limitations. \item \textbf{Hybrid Evaluation Paradigm:} We establish a new standard by integrating \textbf{VLM-as-a-Judge} for semantic reasoning with a \textbf{Multi-Scale Representation Metric} for structural verification.
-This hybrid approach correlates better with human judgment. \item \textbf{Diagnostic Analysis:} Benchmarking state-of-the-art models reveals that while modern diffusion models excel in photorealism, they frequently fail in fine-grained texture preservation—a critical insight revealed only through our dual-track evaluation. \end{itemize}
+\begin{itemize} \item \textbf{OpenVTON-Bench:} We release a commercial-grade benchmark of $\sim$100K high-resolution ($1536^2$) image pairs, processed into \textbf{standardized triplets} featuring rich semantic annotations and balanced categories. \item \textbf{Hybrid Evaluation Paradigm:} We integrate VLM-as-a-Judge for semantic reasoning with a Multi-Scale Representation Metric for structural verification.
+This protocol demonstrates superior correlation with human judgment. \item \textbf{Diagnostic Analysis:} Benchmarking state-of-the-art models reveals that while modern diffusion models excel in photorealism, they frequently hallucinate fine-grained textures—a critical insight revealed only through our dual-track evaluation. \end{itemize}

 \FloatBarrier

 \FloatBarrier